 You would not have to pay for:

-For example, a consumer’s washing machine breaks down due to a fault.
+Example 2: a consumer’s washing machine breaks down due to a fault.
 As a result, there is water damage to carpet in part of the house.
-The supplier will be responsible for the cost of replacing the carpet damaged by flooding from the faulty washing machine.
+The supplier may be responsible for the cost of replacing the carpet damaged by flooding from the faulty washing machine.

-For example, a consumer used a liquid cleaner according to instructions on the pack to remove a stain on his new curtains.
-The product badly damaged a curtain in the living room.
+Example: a consumer used a liquid cleaner according to instructions to remove a stain on his new curtains.
+The product damaged a curtain in the living room.
 As the curtain was new, the supplier would probably have to meet the cost of replacement.
 Compensation would be less for curtains in poorer condition.